-III.
+IV.
 Same-Sex Attraction

 How do all these things play out on the ground of the Christian life?
 Let’s turn briefly to one example – the issue of same-sex attraction.
-How does the biblical vision we’ve been exploring speak to the very real situation of a person who feels a deep, seemingly innate predisposition toward romantic and/or erotic attraction to people of the same sex?
+How does the biblical vision we’ve been exploring speak to the very real situation of a person who feels a deep and persistent predisposition toward erotic attraction to people of the same sex?

 Here are four things we can say.